This post may contain affiliate links. Read my full disclosure policy.

 2. Cut leeks into 1/2 inch rounds using only white and light green parts and place in a bowl of lukewarm water to remove dirt.
 Mix several times and let any dirt settle to the bottom.
 Rinsing in water also helps soften the leeks when sauteing.

 3. Set a skillet on med-high heat.
 Strain the leeks and addd them to the un-oiled pan.
-Season with salt and stir for 5 minutes.
+Season with salt and pepper, stir for 5 minutes.
 As leeks begin to soften, lower the heat to med-low.
-Stir in the butter and olive oil and cover the pan, stirring every 10 minutes for 20-30 mins, until tender.
+Stir in the butter and olive oil and cover the pan, stirring every 10 minutes for 20-30 mins, until tender and melting.

 4. Meanwhile, cut the bread into 1-inch cubes and toast on a sheet pan for 20 mins until golden and dry.
 You may need to mix or turn mid-way so they are evenly browned.
 Transfer to large bowl.

-6. In a medium bowl whisk 4 eggs.
+5. In a medium bowl whisk 4 eggs.
 Add milk and half and half.
 (Don’t be tempted to use all half and half, it will turn out very rich) Whisk.
-Add salt, thyme, chives, a pinch of fresh nutmeg and white pepper.
+Add salt, thyme, chives, nutmeg and white pepper.
 Whisk.

-9. Then add remaining custard, allowing some of the bread cubes to protrude.
+8. Then add the remaining custard, allowing some of the bread cubes to protrude.
 Sprinkle with the remaining cheese.

 Nutrition